 This hard-working spray works to add shine, define curls and add texture, all whilst smelling delicious and protecting the hair.
 It’s not too matte, making it a nice middle-ground for curly hair types that might be prone to frizz or dryness.
 It contains a UV filter too, to help lessen the effects of sun damage on the hair shaft.

 The texturizing mist you go with will ultimately depend on your hair type, but the Oribe Dry Texturizing Spray is definitely a unanimous Byrdie favorite.
-It smells incredible, works on all hair types, and delivers incredible texture without compromising on clean, healthy-looking hair.
+It smells incredible, works on all hair types, and delivers incredible texture without compromising on clean hair.
 If you have colored hair, the Drybar Triple Sec 3-in-1 Texturizing Finishing Spray is a must-have.
 And the Sam McKnight Cool Girl Barely There Texture Mist will give fine hair perfectly tousled volume.

 What To Look For When Buying A Texturizing Spray